 Oracle (ORCL) Receives a Rating Update from a Top Analyst

-Monness analyst Brian White maintained a Hold rating on Oracle (ORCL) today.
-The company’s shares closed last Monday at $46.01, close to its 52-week low of $44.66.
+In a report released today, Brian White from Monness maintained a Hold rating on Oracle (ORCL).
+The company’s shares closed last Monday at $39.80, close to its 52-week low of $39.71.

-Currently, the analyst consensus on Oracle is a Moderate Buy with an average price target of $56.38, implying a 25.4% upside from current levels.
+Oracle has an analyst consensus of Hold, with a price target consensus of $52.86, which is a 28.6% upside from current levels.
 In a report issued on March 6, Barclays also maintained a Hold rating on the stock with a $56.00 price target.

 See today’s analyst top recommended stocks >>